nf-core/pairgenomealign/README.md

 ## Credits

-nf-core/pairgenomealign was originally written by charles-plessy.
+`nf-core/pairgenomealign` was originally written by [charles-plessy](https://github.com/charles-plessy); the original versions are available at <https://github.com/oist/plessy_pairwiseGenomeComparison>.

 We thank the following people for their extensive assistance in the development of this pipeline:

-...
+- [Mahdi Mohammed](https://github.com/U13bs1125): ported the original pipeline to _nf-core_ template 2.14.x.

 ## Contributions and Support